 - a diary of your most recent contacts with him

-- a free-form dossier containing all kinds of confidential information about him
+- a free-form dossier for all kinds of confidential information about him

-- a formal profile of him comprising a selection of database-style attribute keys
+- a formal profile of him comprising a selection of attribute keys

-- figures giving quantitative information about him such as business turnover
+- figures giving quantitative information about him eg business turnover

 - a list of prescribed subjects and issues to which he is relevant

 - a financial account of his dealings with you